 9. Make sure your kids know to tell you about anything online that makes them uncomfortable.

 Most kids who suffer or experience cyberbullying do not tell their parents as they are afraid they will lose their online privileges.
 They also do not report unwanted email or spam with sexually explicit materials.

 10. Be sure to talk to your kids about cyber bullying.

 Four out of 10 kids have been bullied online and five out of 10 have said mean things about others online.
 Cyber bullying continues to grow and the ultimate bade result can be bullycide or suicide.
 Also, most kids who suffer or experience cyberbullying do not tell their parents as they are afraid they will lose their online privileges.

 After being bullied and tormented, 13 year old Megan Meir hanged herself.
-While it was thought that a teenaged boy was sendingin her messages on MySpace, it was actually a classmate’s mother who fabricated the profile and bullied 13 year of Meir.
+While it was thought that a teenaged boy was sending her messages on MySpace, it was actually a classmate’s mother who fabricated the profile and bullied 13 year old Meir.